awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Re\-Encrypt an Encrypted Volume<a name="reencrypt-volume"></a>

 When the `CreateVolume` action operates on an encrypted snapshot, you have the option of re\-encrypting it with a different CMK\.
 The following diagram illustrates the process\.
-You own two CMKs, CMK A and CMK B\.
+In this example, you own two CMKs, CMK A and CMK B\.
 The source snapshot is encrypted by CMK A\.
-During volume creation, with the key ID of CMK B supplied as a parameter, the source data is automatically decrypted, then re\-encrypted by CMK B\.
+During volume creation, with the key ID of CMK B specified as a parameter, the source data is automatically decrypted, then re\-encrypted by CMK B\.

 ![\[Copy an encrypted snapshot and encrypt the copy to a new key.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/volume-reencrypt.png)